Samb30/RailSafar-Train-Reservation-System/README.md

 - MySQL
 - JavaScript

-Railsafar is designed to offer a seamless and secure train reservation experience, blending user-friendly features with cutting-edge technologies for a journey that's as enjoyable as the destination.
+Railsafar is designed to offer a seamless and secure train reservation experience, blending user-friendly features.